L1NNA/Information/instruction_server.md

 ```
 * This will generate an SSH key specifically for your email.

-* It is recommened to put a password on your ssh key when prompted.
+* Put a password on your ssh key when prompted.

 2. Ensure that your SSH key has successfully generated
 ```